-We'd like to thank Viking volunteers from Orkney and Shetland, who provided important data for this paper.
-We'd also like to recognise the important involvement of the research nurses, in Orkney and Shetland, as well as the laboratory and administrative teams in Edinburgh.
+We'd like to recognise the important involvement of the research nurses, in Orkney and Shetland, as well as the laboratory and administrative teams in Edinburgh.

 We'd also like to thank the other population studies that helped to provide this data, including Generation Scotland and The Irish DNA Atlas Project.

-The team of researchers, led by Prof Jim Wilson, have had the paper, called “The Genetic Landscape of Scotland and the Isles”, published in the scientific journal 'PNAS.'
+The team of researchers have had the paper, called “The Genetic Landscape of Scotland and the Isles”, published in the scientific journal 'PNAS.'
 You can find this article below:

 The BBC has also covered this exciting new finding and you can read their article here: